Meet the Paprika2025 Cohort

 Srutika Sabu

 Srutika Sabu (she/they) is a doctor turned clown and multidisciplinary artist.
-Though her first artistic loves were visual art, writing, and music, a medical school existential crisis prompted a move to Toronto, where she embraced her late-blooming theatre kid era.
+A medical school existential crisis led her to Toronto, where she embraced her late-bloomer theatre kid era.
 Through clown training at Sweet Action Theatre, she discovered her drag king persona, Santosh Santosh (aka Tosh), who starred in the Toronto Fringe show 1 Santosh Santosh 2 Go, directed by Ken Hall.
-Srutika’s work blends absurdity, vulnerability, and joy, crafting performances that explore identity, connection, and the hilarity of finding yourself in the most unexpected places.

 Creators Unit